The Rhanich email the Rhanich

 the back of some of the in-by fields at lambing time.
 Donald also owns fields

 in Edderton and by the sea (i.e. the Firth of Dornoch).
-The firth is a known spot for Dolphin watching and even gets the occasional whale
+The fields are next to a

-visiting.
-Barnacle geese and Icelandic swans regularly stop by on the fields
+greylag goose) who use the mudflats to rest and feed.
+Icelandic swans regularly stop by on the fields

 History